Last Updated on March 18, 2021 by Johannes Kristjansson

 BMC is a Swiss manufacturer who designs, builds, and distributes road bikes and commuter bikes for the North American, European, Australian, South African, and Asian markets.

-Today, BMC is one of the most highly regarded premium performance bicycle brands in the world.
+Today, BMC is one of the most highly regarded and one of the best road bike brands in the world.

 High standards is fundamental to the brand and that became evident when BMC set out to build the “Porsche of racing bikes” with their Impec road bike.

-What helped BMC really explode on the marketplace was the development and continuous expansion of their own carbon fiber production facility.
+What helped BMC really explode in the marketplace was the development and continuous expansion of their own carbon fiber production facility.

 In-house research and development at at the core of BMC’s success.